seddon-software/guy/Python/src/_Highlands/README.txt

 To start the client with the charts in a browser:
 	http://<server-ip>:<port>/client.html?charts

-To run automatic tests (requires "test_data.xlsx"), you need to install selenium:
+To run automatic tests you will need to install selenium:
-	pip install selenium  (if required)
+	pip install selenium
-	cd testing
-	python tests_from_excel.py